Hypernetworks: cluster synchronisation is a higher-order effect: Balanced partitions and robust synchrony

 \begin{proof}[Proof of \Cref{mainthr}, ${\it i)} \implies {\it ii)}$] Assume that the partition $P$ is balanced and that $v_1$ and $v_2$ are in the same element of $P$.
 Then $v_1$ and $v_2$ are of the same vertex-type and there is a hyperedge-type-preserving bijection $\alpha: t^{-1}(v_1) \to t^{-1}(v_2)$ so that for each hyperedge $h_1\in t^{-1}(v_1)$ and every source index $i$, the sources $s_i(h_1)$ and $s_i(\alpha(h_1))$ are also in the same element of the partition $P$.
 For $x \in {\rm Syn}_P$, we thus have that $x_{s_i(h_1)}= x_{s_i(\alpha(h_1))}$ for every $i$, which we may write as ${\bf x}_{s(h_1)} = {\bf x}_{s(\alpha(h_1))}$.
 It follows that for any admissible map and any $x\in {\rm Syn}_P$, we have that

 The third equality uses the property of an admissible map.
-This proves that $f({\rm Syn}_P)\subset {\rm Syn}_P$, so the synchrony space is invariant under any admissible map. \end{proof}
+This proves $f({\rm Syn}_P)\subset {\rm Syn}_P$, so the synchrony space is invariant under any admissible map. \end{proof}

 Proving the implication ${\it iii)} \implies {\it i)}$ involves some combinatorics of finite number sequences and polynomials that we need to develop first.
-To this end, let us denote by $\mathcal{C} = \{1, \dots, C\}$ a finite set of symbols, and by $\mathcal{C}^m$ the set of ordered sequences of length $m$ with entries in $\mathcal{C}$.
+To this end, \noter{let $C \in \N$ be a number, and denote by $\mathcal{C} = \{1, \dots, C\}$ an ordered set of ``colours''.
+We write $\mathcal{C}^m$ for }the set of ordered sequences of length $m$ with entries in $\mathcal{C}$.
 The reason for introducing sequences is because, given a partition $P = (V_1, \dots, V_C)$, we want to keep track of the elements in the partition that each hyperedge receives its inputs from.
 More precisely, to a given hyperedge $h$ of order $m$ we associate the \emph{signature} of $h$, $\mathcal{S}(h)$, as the ordered sequence $(c_1, \dots, c_m) \in \mathcal{C}^m$ where $s_{i}(h) \in V_{c_i}$ for all $i \in \{1, \dots, m\}$.
 We wish to understand how different monomials in a response function change when we restrict to ${\rm Syn}_P$, which is ultimately determined by the signature of each hyperedge involved.